 “Why Nuns Aren’t Funny,” Sixteenth Century Journal vol. 50, no 1 (spring 2019): 69-75.

-- A reconceptualization of the demand for female monastic enclosure from Periculoso (1298) to Trent (1563)
+- A re-evaluation of the meaning and enforcement of female monastic enclosure from Periculoso (1298) to Trent (1563)

 - An analysis of the cura monialium in late medieval and early sixteenth century England and Spain

-- An analysis of bookkeeping practices in late medieval and early modern convents
+- An analysis of accounting practices and the literacy and numeracy skills of nuns in late medieval and early modern convents

 My publications include: